roundcopy/pulent-2022/src/pages/posts/balancing-homogeneity-and-heterogeneity-in-organizational-culture.md

 hero: "/images/org-culture.jpg"

 ---
 Cultural homogeneity is a shared set of values, attitudes, and behaviours within a group or organization.

 This can contribute to increased efficiency and cohesion, but it can also make the group rigid and resistant to change.

 On the other hand, cultural heterogeneity refers to the range of values, beliefs, and behaviours within a group or organization.

-This can promote creativity and resilience but can lead to conflicts and communication problems.
+This can promote creativity and resilience but can also lead to conflicts and communication problems.

 ## The benefits and challenges of both approaches